calbergs/spotify-api/README.md

 ## Objective

 Deep dive into a user's song listening history to retrieve information about top artists, top tracks, top genres, and more.
 This is a personal side project for fun to recreate Spotify Wrapped but at a more frequent cadence to get quicker and more detailed insights.
-This pipeline calls the Spotify API every 30 minutes from hours 0-6 and 14-23 UTC (basically whenever I'm awake) to extract a user's song listening history, load the responses into a database, apply transformations and visualize the metrics in a dashboard.
+This pipeline calls the Spotify API every hour from hours 0-6 and 14-23 UTC (basically whenever I'm awake) to extract a user's song listening history, load the responses into a database, apply transformations and visualize the metrics in a dashboard.
 Since the dataset is small and this doesn't need to be running 24/7 this is all built using open source tools and hosted locally to avoid any cost.

 ## Tools & Technologies